-However, in emotionally charged situations, IF we know ourselves well & can ‘stay present’, we’ll still be able to think clearly, giving us more control over our actions.
+However, in emotionally charged situations, IF we know ourselves well & can ‘stay present’, we’ll still be able to think, providing more control over our actions.

 We learn to communicate Es FROM:

-• Framing Rules define the emotional meaning of a situation (DB -Frames post)
+• Framing Rules, which define the emotional meaning of a situation (DB -Frames post)

 EXP: Societies that emphasize individuality allow the feeling of pride in personal accomplishments, while those that value cooperation encourage expressions of humility or self-effacement, no matter how great the work being done

-It’s about the thoughtfulness & self-restraint we use when considering what Es we outwardly express in a particular situation, especially when considering which ones may or may not suit that specific event (a church service vs a rock concert….).
+It’s about the thoughtfulness & self-restraint we use when considering what Es we outwardly express in a current situation, especially when considering which Es may or may not suit that specific event (a church service vs a rock concert….).

-Normally we make these evaluations based on what we originally learned at home, as well as from the larger culture we currently live in.
+Normally we make these determinations based on what we originally learned at home, as well as from the larger culture we currently live in.

 NEXT: Communication #2